vl00920760/backstage/plugins/scaffolder/api-report.md

 import { ApiRef } from '@backstage/core-plugin-api';
 import { BackstagePlugin } from '@backstage/core-plugin-api';
 import { ComponentType } from 'react';
-import { createNextScaffolderFieldExtension as createNextScaffolderFieldExtension_2 } from '@backstage/plugin-scaffolder-react';
 import { createScaffolderFieldExtension } from '@backstage/plugin-scaffolder-react';
 import { CustomFieldExtensionSchema } from '@backstage/plugin-scaffolder-react';
 import { CustomFieldValidator } from '@backstage/plugin-scaffolder-react';